maheshrijal/notes/docs/AWS/rds.md

     DMS can utilize snowball for large scale DB migrations with SCT.

-    1. Use SCT to extract data locally & mve to snowball device
+    1. Use SCT to extract data locally & move to snowball device
     2. Ship the device back to AWS.
 They load onto an S3 bucket
     3. DMS migrates from S3 into the target store
     4. Change Data Capture (CDC) can capture changes & via S3 intermediary they are also written to the target database